Table of Contents:

-The most consistent clinical sign in dogs includes lameness with swollen joints that are warm to the touch.
-Other symptoms may include heart, nervous system and kidney disease.
-Many dogs show no symptoms at all.
-Other signs include:
+The most consistent clinical sign in dogs is lameness with swollen joints that are warm to the touch.
+Lyme disease can also cause cardiac (heart), renal (kidney), and neurological symptoms.

 - Reluctance to move (pain)